Skip to content

 1. Submission of Written Complaint

-The AISC, upon notice that this is a student’s second infraction or upon receipt of a faculty member’s request for a hearing will convene a Hearing Board within seven business days and forward all relevant and available information regarding the case to the Hearing Board, including a list of witnesses.
-The Chair of the Department in which the course is being offered, as well as the Chair of the student’s major department (if different) will be notified at this point, along with the relevant Dean or Deans.
+The AISC Chair, upon notice that this is a student’s second infraction or upon receipt of a faculty member’s request for a hearing, will convene a Hearing Board within nine business days and forward all relevant and available information regarding the case to the Hearing Board, including a list of witnesses.
+The Hearing Board will conduct a hearing as soon as possible, but no later than twelve business days from the receipt of relevant information.
+Care will be taken to hold the hearing at a time and day least likely to conflict with class schedules.

 2. Notice of Hearing

 Note: The Institute is committed to a timely process.
-If the respondent is not present during break periods or if a full Hearing Board cannot be convened in person, video conferencing may be used to ensure a timely hearing.
-If no alternative arrangements can be made, the hearing will be held within ten business days of the end of the break period.
+If a full Hearing Board cannot be convened in person, the reporting faculty member is not available in person, or if the student is not present during break periods, video conferencing may be used to ensure a timely hearing.
+If no alternative arrangements can be made during break periods, the hearing will be held within ten business days of the end of the break period.

 3. Quorum